RahulB711/Cars24-Market-Analysis/README.md

 ## Summary and Challenges Faced:

+### Learning new tool
- i> Webscrapping from cars24 website using selenium.
+Webscrapping from cars24 website using selenium.

+### Data cleaning
- ii> Data was uncleaned and unorganised, but it was rectified in the proper format.
+Data was uncleaned and unorganised, but it was rectified in the proper format.

+#### Dataset Formation
- iii> Creating numerous key new columns for thorough analysis, which is critical for this project.
+Creating numerous key new columns for thorough analysis, which is critical for this project.

+### Extraction and Visualisation
- iv> Using sql and powerbi to extract crucial insights from datasets and translate them into visually appealing visualisations.
+Using sql and powerbi to extract crucial insights from datasets and translate them into visually appealing visualisations.